Vanilla slices

 8. La Patisserie

-Wind your way through the crowds outside La Patisserie South Perth on a weekend and you’re in for a treat.
-Their dessert case is a feast for the eyes (and later, bellies), with croissants piled high, and fruit tarts and eclairs glossy and tempting.
-Grab a coffee and perch on their outdoor seating in the sun, or wander down to the riverside as you look over to the city.
+Once you wind your way through the crowds outside La Patisserie in South Perth on a weekend, you'll be in for a treat.
+Their dessert case is a feast for the eyes, with croissants piled high, and fruit tarts and éclairs so glossy and tempting.
+Grab a coffee and sit down on their outdoor seating in the sun, or wander down to the riverside that overlooks the beautiful city.
 You can’t go to La Patisserie without grabbing a little something for later.
 Their loaves and baguettes are crisp on the outside and pillowy-soft inside.

-Must-try: Palmier, salmon Benedict crêpe, ham and cheese croissant, beef bourguignon pie
+Must-try: Palmier, salmon benedict crêpe, ham and cheese croissant

 Address: 3/35 Mends St, South Perth